 Courts issue different types of orders including restraining orders, no contact orders and residence exclusion orders.
+It is important to compare and contrast the different types of restraining orders to understand how they all work.

 Judges issue restraining orders, also known as protection orders, to protect victims of abuse against further abuse.
 This order dictates to abusers not to contact their victims.
 Most restraining orders are tailored to domestic disturbance cases.
 In addition to protecting victims from further abuse, restraining orders may also provide judgments on social support, child custody and mandated counseling.
 Some of the people who can obtain restraining orders include victims of stalkers, workplace harassment, child or elder abuse and domestic or workplace violence.